Building Bridges between Philanthropy, Nonprofits, & Communities

 Building Bridges to Stay Dry

-I addressed those parallels when I joined Food to Power.
-I had another language to learn, one far more technical and related to the complex work of food recovery, distribution, environmental stewardship, and waste management.
+After my layoff, I addressed those parallels when I joined Food to Power.
+I had another language to learn — one related to the technical work of food recovery, distribution, environmental stewardship, and waste management.
 I learned what a “circular economy” was and how “food recovery” was a critical, common sense way to mitigate hunger.
-But I realized that similarly, the nuance of our work was lost in translation with our philanthropic partners.
+But I realized that the nuance of our work was lost in translation with our partners.
 The door opened both ways and by not translating our work into words familiar to our funders, donors, and community members, we were losing the critical supporters we needed to achieve our vision of a hunger-free, nourished Colorado Springs.
+I helped my team open the door, build the bridge, and then we watched our people walk through.

 Teaching Bridge Building